Deep water source cooling: Basic concept

 Deep lake water cooling uses cold water pumped from the bottom of a lake as a heat sink for climate control systems.
-Because heat pump efficiency improves as the heat sink gets colder, deep lake water cooling can reduce the electrical demands of large cooling systems where it is available.
+Because heat pump efficiency improves as the heat sink gets colder, deep lake water cooling can reduce the electrical demands of large cooling systems.
 It is similar in concept to modern geothermal sinks, but generally simpler to construct given a suitable water source.

-Deep lake water cooling allows higher thermodynamic efficiency by using cold deep lake water, which is colder than the ambient wet bulb temperature.
-The higher efficiency results in less electricity used.
+Deep lake water cooling allows higher thermodynamic efficiency by using cold deep lake water, which is colder than the ambient wet bulb temperature, consuming less electricity.
 For many buildings, the lake water is sufficiently cold that the refrigeration portion of the air conditioning systems can be shut down during some environmental conditions and the building interior heat can be transferred directly to the lake water heat sink.
-This is referred to as "free cooling", but is not actually free, since pumps and fans run to circulate the lake water and building air.
+This is referred to as "free cooling", reflecting the ability to take advantage of a natural heat sink, rather than create cold through the energy intense refrigeration cycle of compression and expansion of a contained refrigerant; pumps are still required to circulate the water, including raising cold water hundreds of feet against great head pressure, and fans to circulate building air.

 One added attraction of deep lake water cooling is that it saves energy during peak load times, such as summer afternoons, when a sizable amount of the total electrical grid load is air conditioning.

 Advantages

 Deep water source cooling is very energy efficient, requiring only 1/10 of the average energy required by conventional cooler systems.
 Consequently, its running costs can also be expected to be much lower.

 The energy source is very local and fully renewable, provided that the water and heat rejected into the environment (often the same lake or a nearby river) does not disturb the natural cycles.
 It does not use any ozone depleting refrigerant.

 Depending on the building's cooling demand, and local weather, deep water source cooling can often satisfy a complete portion of a building's cooling demand, eradicating a building's reliance on mechanical refrigeration provided through a chiller.
-This not only reduces the building's electrical demand (or steam demand for applications using absorption refrigeration), but also curtails dependency on evaporative cooling towers which can often times harbor the fatal bacterium Legionella pneumophila.
+This not only reduces the building's electrical demand (or steam demand for applications using absorption refrigeration), but also curtails dependency on evaporative cooling towers which can oftentimes harbor the fatal bacterium Legionella pneumophila.
 However, building operators must adhere to, and practice correct disinfection procedures before restarting any cooling towers which remained dormant during cooler days when deep water source cooling was able to meet the building's cooling demand.

 Depending on the needs and on the water temperature, couple heating and cooling can be considered.
 For example, heat could first be extracted from the water (making it colder); and, secondly, that same water could cycle to a refrigerating unit to be used for even more effective cold production.

+Lake temperature is rarely significantly changed by these systems.
+In Europe, lake-based heating and cooling could save 0.8 TWh per year, and is most promising in Italy, Germany, Turkey and Switzerland.